Snekinthegrass/SneksMagnetCuff/Printed Parts/V3/readme.md

 ## Notices
 V3 has been printed.
-Sizing and hinges seem to be work well.
+Sizing and hinges seem to work well, however filament model was printed with was faulty and model disintegrated before hardware could be attached.

 ## Future iteration plans